skinny-framework/skinny-framework.github.io/source/documentation/tasks.html.md

 Improve your development with tasks.

-If you have good idea, please write a blog post or give us some feedback.
+If you have any good ideas for how to use tasks or improve the API, please write a blog post or give us some feedback.